Tamarajo is an avid Bible Studier who loves nothing more than to seek out the treasures in God's Word and share them with others.

 The First Scene

 In I Samuel chapter eleven, Saul returns from the field where he had been tending his herd.
 He hears the people of Jabesh Gilead crying.
-At his inquiry, he is informed that the people were threatened by Nachash the Ammonite.
+He discovers that Nachash, the Ammonite, threatened the people.

 Now there was Saul, coming behind the herd from the field; and Saul said, “What troubles the people, that they weep?”
 And they told him the words of the men of Jabesh.
 Then the Spirit of God came upon Saul when he heard this news, and his anger was greatly aroused.
 So he took a yoke of oxen and cut them in pieces, and sent them throughout all the territory of Israel by the hands of messengers, saying, “Whoever does not go out with Saul and Samuel to battle, so it shall be done to his oxen.”